 Finally, a Content Marketing Manager should add a layer of editing for marketing best practice to achieve an optimal distribution outcome and bake in SEO-best practice using their experience.

 All this said, it’s possible to make content that performs with just writing.
 However, it increasingly requires a world-class UX design in order to make the content feel visual enough to perform without unique images each time.

 But for those that are curious, we’ll break down the common costs of that option as well as the others below:

 What Should Infographic Research + Design Cost?

 The next element that you might want to create is an infographic.
 Same kind of idea—research, content creation—but this time you’re using even more design time in order to create that.

-A good designer is not cheap.
-So in that range you can probably get $2,000 to $3,000 for a well-done infographic.
+A good designer, as well as good research, is not cheap.
+So in that range you will probably spend $3,000 to $4,000 for a well-done end-to-end infographic.

 What Should an Animated Infographic Research + Design Cost?